How to create a movie trailer

-The best movie trailers squeeze more than two hours of story content into anywhere between 15 to 60 seconds.
-They give you a sense of the film’s plot and characters, but they also leave you wanting more.
-That’s the magic of movie trailers: They tell the story without telling the full story.
+The best movie trailers condense two hours of story content into anywhere between 15 and 60 seconds.
+Trailers give you a sense of the plot and characters of the film, but they also leave you wanting more.
+The magic of movie trailers tell the story without revealing the full story.

-Want to make your own movie trailer?
-Follow these basic principles of storytelling, shooting, and editing to make a movie trailer that will hook your audience every time.
+Do you want to make your own movie trailer?
+Here are the basic steps for creative storytelling, filming, and editing movie trailers that hook your audience.

-Yes, movie trailers are quick.
-But the same storytelling principles that guide the best books and films apply here too.
+Trailers are short and fast.
+The same principles that guide the best books and films apply to trailers too.
 Follow the three-act story structure when you’re planning out your trailer:

-- Introduce the characters, the setting, and the idea.
+- Introduce the characters, the setting and the concept

-- Finish with the climax — or most exciting part of the story — right before it’s resolved.
+- Finish with the climax – the most exciting part of the story – right before it’s resolved

-Pick the most exciting, emotional, and engaging scenes — without giving away the plot.
-If you’re creating a trailer for a horror film, for example, you might show the moment of suspense before something terrifying happens.
-If it’s a comedy film trailer, pick some of the funniest one-liners.
+Choose the most emotional, engaging, and exciting scenes without giving away the plot.
+For example, if you're making a horror movie trailer, you might show the moment of suspense before something terrifying happens.
+In a comedy trailer, pick the funniest one-liners.

-Editing is what turns your collection of clips into a narrative trailer.
-Use editing to control the pace and add music and sound effects to set the tone.
+Editing transforms your collection of clips into a narrative.
+Use editing to set the pace and add music and sound effects to set the mood.